Windows Installer, Java Installer, Freeware Installer

 A brief explanation regarding how the sample project is configured follows:

-5. The "Extract" buttons demonstrate the usage of the ExtractListBoxData predefined custom action - a spawned dialog is shown, containing the values from the corresponding ListBox control.
+• The “Extract” buttons demonstrate the usage of the ExtractListBoxData predefined custom action - a spawned dialog is showed, containing the values from the corresponding ListBox control.

-6. The left ListBox control is populated dynamically at install time via an Init Event in order to avoid the issue discussed in section 4 above.
+• The left ListBox control is populated dynamically at install time via an Init Event.

 The example we shall consider involves populating a ComboBox control with the system environment variables.
 At install time, the dialog can look like the following: